What is fan fiction?

 Pride and Prejudice and Zombies by Seth Grahame-Smith

 This book is a mashup of Jane Austen’s Pride and Prejudice and a zombie apocalypse, and it (and its film adaptation) has become a cult classic in its own right.
-Grahame-Smith was able to directly use Pride and Prejudice, rather than obscuring it like the previous examples, because it falls under public domain.
-If you’d like to know more about how fanfiction of this sort can be legally published, check out this article.
+Grahame-Smith was able to directly use Pride and Prejudice, rather than obscuring it like the previous examples, because it falls under the public domain (more on that in a bit).

 How to turn a fanfiction into a full novel

 Fanfiction can be a great starting point for creating your own novel.
 By taking the characters and world you love and putting your own spin on them, you can create a unique story that stands on its own.
 But turning a fanfiction into a novel requires more than just changing the names and tweaking a few details.

 Before you begin, read over your whole fanfiction.
 Consider the characters, the setting, and the plot.
 What works well, and what doesn't?
 What aspects of the story can you build on, and what needs to be changed?
 During your regular editing process for a book, scan for copyright-protected elements.
 If you use beta readers or hire an editor down the line, make sure to tell them what it was based on so they can also be on the lookout for anything you should change or remove.